MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 There are two interesting aspects that should be highlighted:

-1. Our method is taking a `PFArrayResultBlock` as an argument.
+1. Our method is taking a `PFQueryArrayResultBlock` as an argument.
 We've used the same approach in our `timelineRequestForCurrentUser` method.
-The `PFArrayResultBlock` has the following signature:
+The `PFQueryArrayResultBlock` has the following signature:

        ([AnyObject]?, NSError?) -> Void